 How scoliosis affect your back pain when you are sitting

 If the alignment of your spine curves to the right or left, you should consider the implication of how the load is distributed through your lumbar vertebrae.
-As we have already discussed how this ‘resting state’ affects your body, you will be at a much higher risk of causing irreversible damage to the facet joints and discs.
+As we have already discussed how this ‘resting state’ affects your body, you will be at a much higher risk of causing irreversible damage to the lower back joints and discs.
+Never mind the occasional back spasms that come & go.

-Scoliosis is an end result that you get, when you add a tilt to the side (left or right).
-If you continue to.
+Scoliosis is the result that you get when you add tilt to the side (left or right).

 Why medication is only a temporary relief

-Pain killers mainly stops the pain impulse traveling to the brain to tell you there is something wrong.
+Pain killers mainly stop the pain impulse travelling to the brain to tell you there is something wrong.
 Stop that impulse, and the pain will go away… For a while.
-The medication doesn’t really change the pressure or position that you are sitting in, in fact it only masks the pain.
-The pain will come back, just wait and see.
+The medication doesn’t change the muscle’s physiology, nor does it change the pressure or position that you are sitting in; in fact, it only masks the pain.
+The spasms will come back, just wait and see.

-Muscle relaxants tend to help for the first 3 days, but makes the whole situation even worse.
-The muscles are trying to keep your back supported and stable, now you tell to shut down.
-Initially its good for the muscle to receive an external input to tell it to relax but then (as a normal reflex) your body will activate those muscles again, even with more force than before.
+Muscle relaxants tend to help for the first three days but can make the whole situation worse.
+The muscles are trying to keep your back supported and stable, now you tell them to – shut down.
+Initially, its good for the muscle to receive an external input to tell it to relax but then when the medication wears off, your body will activate those muscles again, even with more force than before.
 This leads to severe back spasms due to the battle between you and the muscles trying to tell it what to do.
 Relax or Support.

 Anti-inflammatories tend to be quite effective at relieving the pain due to its action on the lumbar facet joints.
-The pressure from your upper body squash and compress the joints between each vertebrae on top of each other.
-This compression, irritates the joint surface and activates an inflammatory reaction.
-The anti-inflammatories help the lumbar facet joint to become less irritated, but the pressure… Its still there, you’re still sitting.
+The pressure from your upper body squash and compress the joints between each vertebra on top of each other.
+This compression irritates the joint surface and activates an inflammatory reaction.
+The anti-inflammatories help the lumbar facet joint to become less irritated, but the pressure… It’s still there, and you’re still sitting.

-In some cases physiotherapists may send you for X-rays to determine the current state of your spine.
-Diagnostic Sonar could show muscle tears of fascia restrictions.
-MRI or CT-scan could be very informative, but a bit of an overkill.
+In some cases, physiotherapists may send you for X-rays to determine the current state of your spine.
+Diagnostic Sonar could show muscle tears.
+MRI or CT-scan could be very informative, but a bit of an overkill in this case.
+Our Physios are more than capable of pinpointing the root of the back spasms, so before you rush off to take scans of your back, let us guide you to get a better idea of what’s happening in your back.